FidelElie/FiDev/apps/home/src/content/music/2018-02-11/leven-kali-do-u-wrong-feat-syd.md

 date: '2018-02-11T00:00:00.000Z'
 ---
 I'm just going to come out and say that I love Leven Kali.
-His music is awesome and he had easily one of the best Colors performances of last year (I really like tea).
+His music is awesome and he had easily one of the best Colors performances of last year (I really like tea - I have linked it below).
 This song continues with his sound recruiting the wispy vocals of Syd to really make this a great single.
 Just waiting for him to release a project, hopefully that will be soon.

+:youtube[xX5oQM_5UTg]